 - 3 cups Old Fashioned rolled oats (Quick oats are okay, but not steel cut, not instant)

-2 Vigorously whisk together the flour, salt, baking soda, nutmeg, and cinnamon together in a large bowl.
+2 Whisk together the flour, baking soda, and spices: Vigorously whisk together the flour, salt, baking soda, nutmeg, and cinnamon together in a large bowl.